garrandall/popular-music-data/tracks/no-more-drama-mary-j--blige.md

 Go 'head

-Ooh, it feels so good
+Oh, it feels so good
 When you let go
 Of all the drama in your life
 Now you're free from all the pain (free from all the pain)